puppetlabs/puppet-docs/source/guides/custom_functions.markdown

 The Puppet language and interpreter is very extensible.
-One of the places you can extend Puppet is in creating new functions to be executed on the server (the host running puppetmasterd) at the time that the manifest is compiled.
+One of the places you can extend Puppet is in creating new functions to be executed on the puppet master at the time that the manifest is compiled.
 To give you an idea of what you can do with these functions, the built-in template and include functions are implemented in exactly the same way as the functions you're learning to write here.

-To write functions, you'll want to have a fundamental understanding of the Ruby programming language, since all functions must be written in that language.
+Custom functions are written in Ruby, so you'll need a working understanding of the language before you begin.

 ### Gotchas